sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --crawler.exclude       Exclude URLs matching the provided regular expression (ex: "/some/path/", "://some\.domain/").
 Can be provided multiple times.

 Grafana
   --grafana.host           The Grafana host used when sending annotations.
   --grafana.port           The Grafana port used when sending annotations to Grafana.  [default: 80] --grafana.auth           The Grafana auth/bearer value used when sending annotations to Grafana.
 See http://docs.grafana.org/http_api/auth/#authentication-api
+  --grafana.annotationTag  Add a extra tag to the annotation sent for a run.
+Repeat the --grafana.annotationTag option for multiple tags.
+Make sure they do not collide with the other tags.

 Graphite
   --graphite.host                  The Graphite host used to store captured metrics.